fishpepper/android_device_pipo_m7pro/README.md

 what is not working?
 - gps is not working yet
-- sound (system sounds worked before changing to the pipo rom base, will be fixed)
+- sound (system sounds work, apps not tested yet)

 NOT tested:
 - GSM module (mine does not have it)